 If you are on a temporary layoff, and if premium is paid, you will be covered through the end of the month that immediately follows the month in which your temporary layoff begins.

-If you are on a leave of absence, and if premium is paid, you will be covered through the end of the month that immediately follows the month in which your leave of absence begins.
+If you are on a leave of absence, other than a family and medical leave, and if premium is paid, you will be covered through the end of the month that immediately follows the month in which your leave of absence begins.